Christmas in Southampton

 The Old Town Walk starts from historic Bargate which is a 13-minute walk from the hotel.
 Another must-see is the 14th-century medieval Merchant's House which has been lovingly restored and offers a glimpse back into life in the city nearly 700 years ago.

 Beaulieu is one of the Treasure Houses of England, a venerable collection of the ten best stately homes, castles and palaces in the country.
 Palace House – originally the Abbey's gatehouse – has been home to the Montagu family since 1538.
 Extensively remodelled in the 19th century, it is packed with family treasures.
 The beautiful ruins of Beaulieu Abbey have been conserved by the family, after its destruction on the orders of Henry VIII during the dissolution of the monasteries.
-Beaulieu is also home to the British Motor Museum and here you learn about the history of motoring from the earliest models to state-of-the-art F1 racing cars.
+Beaulieu is also home to the National Motor Museum and here you learn about the history of motoring from the earliest models to state-of-the-art F1 racing cars.

 Included on 4 nights itinerary